- 1 medium onion, chopped

-- In a Dutch oven, combine water, chicken, onion, celery, carrots and bouillon.
-Slowly bring to a boil.
-Reduce heat; simmer, uncovered, 30 minutes or until chicken is no longer pink and vegetables are tender.
+- Place first eight ingredients in a Dutch oven; bring slowly to a boil.
+Reduce heat; simmer, uncovered, until chicken is no longer pink and vegetables are tender, about 30 minutes.

 "I never cook and I was able to make this quickly and it was fantastic.
 I would substitue the second can of creamed corn for a bag of frozen corn though.
 It was a bit too thick and sweet for my taste.
 But an excellent and esay recipe to follow!"